GeorgeTheDatalyst/SuicideAnalysis/README.md

 5. It is clear that suicides are highest at the lower aged group, with teens having the highest numbers followed by youths.
 The following reasons have been evidenced to be key factor behind this high numbers.

 ### Teenagers
-a) **Academic Pressure**: The stress of schoolwork, exams, and the pressure to succeed academically can be overwhelming.
+a) Academic Pressure: The stress of schoolwork, exams, and the pressure to succeed academically can be overwhelming.
-b) **Social and Peer Pressure**: The need to fit in, peer relationships, and social media influence can contribute to feelings of inadequacy and isolation.
+b) Social and Peer Pressure: The need to fit in, peer relationships, and social media influence can contribute to feelings of inadequacy and isolation.
-c) **Mental Health Issues**: Adolescence is a critical period for mental health, with many experiencing depression, anxiety, and other mental health disorders.
+c) Mental Health Issues: Adolescence is a critical period for mental health, with many experiencing depression, anxiety, and other mental health disorders.
-d) **Bullying and Cyberbullying**: Both in-person and online bullying can have severe impacts on a teenager's mental health.
+d) Bullying and Cyberbullying: Both in-person and online bullying can have severe impacts on a teenager's mental health.
-e) **Family Dynamics**: Family conflicts, parental expectations, and lack of support at home can exacerbate stress and emotional distress.
+e) Family Dynamics: Family conflicts, parental expectations, and lack of support at home can exacerbate stress and emotional distress.

 ### Young Adults
-a) **Transition to Adulthood**: The transition from adolescence to adulthood involves significant changes and challenges, including higher education, job hunting, and establishing independence.
+a) Transition to Adulthood: The transition from adolescence to adulthood involves significant changes and challenges, including higher education, job hunting, and establishing independence.
-b) **Economic Stress**: Financial pressures, student loans, and job insecurity can contribute to feelings of hopelessness.
+b) Economic Stress: Financial pressures, student loans, and job insecurity can contribute to feelings of hopelessness.
-c) **Relationship Issues**: Romantic relationships and the pressures of forming long-term commitments can be sources of stress.
+c) Relationship Issues: Romantic relationships and the pressures of forming long-term commitments can be sources of stress.
-d) **Identity and Self-Worth**: Young adults are often in the process of forming their identity and self-worth, which can be a tumultuous period.
+d) Identity and Self-Worth: Young adults are often in the process of forming their identity and self-worth, which can be a tumultuous period.
-e) **Mental Health Stigma**: There may be a reluctance to seek help due to the stigma associated with mental health issues.
+e) Mental Health Stigma: There may be a reluctance to seek help due to the stigma associated with mental health issues.

 #### Methodology
 The project utilizes data visualization techniques to present the findings in an easily interpretable format.
 Various charts and graphs, including line graphs, bar graphs, and pie charts, are employed to depict the data comprehensively.
 The data is sourced from reliable databases and is processed with Power BI to create an interactive and informative dashboard.